kene111/CFC2020/README.md

 ```bash
 npm install
 ```
 After some time, you will be indicated that all dependencies have been installed.
-Note: Ensure all versions of the dependencies are compatible with Expo.
+Ensure that all versions of the dependencies are compatible with Expo.

 Then, still on the application frontend directory, run the project by entering